Saturday, April 20, 2024

 We want homesteading members to feel like they have long lasting dependable community ownership.
 People want to invest time and money in a home when the land is secure.
 Agreements will need to be made about ownership of physical structures and economic enterprises.
 We expect these issues to be resolved locally with templates available for handling the many options involved with economic issues.

 Starting an Acres of Peace Hamlet is like starting a small business.
 It can be difficult with a lot of obstacles.
 Acres of Peace strives to assist Peace Hamlets to succeed every time.
-Our keys to success: common land ownership, peaceful communication, offering tools for ‘getting along’, Saturday, April 20, 2024 page 4 natural building and more.
+Our keys to success: common land ownership, peaceful communication, natural building, offering tools for ‘getting along’, and more.
 Connection with nature empowers us.
-Economic independence is enabled by economic interdependence.

 It’s a Wonderful Life is a classic movie from 1943 starring James Stewart as George Bailey.
 An angel is sent from Heaven to help George Bailey, a desperately frustrated businessman, by showing him what life would have been like if he had never existed.
 A key element to the story is the Bailey Bros.
 Building and Loan Association.
 It helps regular people own their homes.
 At one point, George explains to folks, their money is in each other's property.
 The angel shows the unfriendly place the community could become when there is no Bailey Bros.
 Building and Loan Association.
 A Local/Regional Regenerative Land Bank is a lot like the Bailey and Bros.
 Building and Loan Association.
 This movie shows how much a community benefits from having their own Local Regenerative Land Bank.